 Certified as sustainable on 27 April 2005.

-The Conformity Assessment Body, MRAG Americas, Inc., has announced that the Alaska pollock - Gulf of Alaska fishery has entered full reassessment for the second time.
+The Conformity Assessment Body, MRAG Americas, Inc., has announced that the Alaska pollock - Gulf of Alaska fishery has been re-certified for the second time.

 Species: Pollock (Theragra chalcogramma)

 Vessels: Trawl catcher vessels that deliver their catch onshore for processing.

 Subscribe to RSS - add this to your reader to receive an update when new information on this fishery is added.